FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/phone_pairing/phone-pairing.rst

 Pairing
 -------

-1. On RC phone: open the current season’s RC app (now 7.0 or 7.1).
+1. On RC phone: open the current season’s RC app.
 Check Self Inspect for any RC issues.

-2. On DS phone: open the current season’s DS app (now 7.0, 7.0.1 or 7.1).
+2. On DS phone: open the current season’s DS app.
 Check Self Inspect for any DS issues.

 3. On DS phone: Menu (3 dots)/Settings.
 Confirm ‘Pairing Method’ is Wi-Fi Direct.
 Open ‘Pair with Robot Controller’.
 (Do not pair using